jr-jose/Guides-for-the-lab/git_and_pizzas.md

 4. `ssh-keygen -t rsa -C "your_email_address@crg.eu"`
 5. `cat id_rsa.pub`

 Copy the obtained code (it allow to connect to *github* from this specific PC).
 Log in *github.com* with your previous credentials (https://github.com/login).
 Go to the SSH keys section of your settings (https://github.com/settings/keys).
 Add the copied code as *"New SSH key"* (please, use a descriptive title).
 Launch `ssh -T git@github.com` in the terminal to check you can connect to it.
 Done!

 ### Basic workflow (actions).

-It's mandatory: every project should be a differentiated folder/directory.
+Every project should be a differentiated folder/directory (it's mandatory!).

 1. Create the working/project directory with `init` (just once, not every time).
 2. Save recipe changes with `add` (when you want, but try to do it often!).
 3. Added changes are traced by using `commit` command (try to explain them!).

 4. Share traceable recipes with `push` (recipe available everywhere via Github).
 5. Download the available recipe version with `pull` (obtained from Github).

 6. If you need *help* for a command, please use it (e.g.: `git help pull`).

 ##### Summary (to *move* things from one side to another):